AWebBrowser/KMS-final-project/README.md

 ### Create your files and link them together!

-- An HTML, CSS, and Javascript file are all required on this final project.
+- A HTML, CSS, and Javascript file are all required on this final project.
 - Remember to link all of your files together using a <link> tag and a <script> tag
 - Be sure to console.log a sanity check, this will be important, don't delete it!
 Comment out the console.log when you have confirmed it's connected.